Derrick Henry Player Prop Bets for NFL Week 6 | Tennessee vs. Buffalo 10/18/2021

 Derrick Henry Player Prop Bets for NFL Week 6 - Tennessee vs. Buffalo

-Sportsbooks have posted player props for Derrick Henry ahead of his next NFL game on Monday at 8:15 PM ET airing on ESPN.
-Henry's Tennessee Titans (3-2) and the Buffalo Bills (4-1) square off in a Week 6 matchup from Nissan Stadium in Nashville, Tennessee.
+Derrick Henry will have several player prop bets available when he takes to the field on Monday at 8:15 PM ET live on ESPN.
+This Week 6 matchup sees Henry's Tennessee Titans (3-2) take the field against the Buffalo Bills (4-1) at Nissan Stadium in Nashville, Tennessee.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.